Mazzo di Valtellina

 Mazzo di Valtellina (Maz in Valtellinese dialect) is a comune (municipality) in the Province of Sondrio in Lombardy, about 120 km northeast of Milan.

-As of 1 January 2021, the estimated population was 1,017.
+As of 1 January 2021 the estimated population was 1,017.

-Mazzo is located in the upper part of Valtellina in an area of primary importance: laying at the foot of the Mortirolo Pass, it allowed easy access to the Valcamonica valley and subsequently to the territories of the Republic of Venice, which had strategic interests in trade with the German-speaking countries.
+Mazzo is in the upper part of Valtellina in an area of primary importance: laying at the foot of the Mortirolo Pass, it allowed easy access to the Valcamonica valley and subsequently to the territories of the Republic of Venice, which had strategic interests in trade with the German-speaking countries.

 Geography

 Mazzo di Valtellina borders the following municipalities: Grosotto, Monno, Tovo di Sant'Agata, Vervio.
 The municipality covers an area of 15.32 km2.

 The maximum altitude of the municipality is around 3000 meters above sea level.
 The municipality extends on both sides of the valley, which are covered with chestnut and conifer woodlands.
 The highest altitudes feature pastures and grassy expanses.

 Origin of the name

 The name of Mazzo comes from the South Tyrolean family of "de Mazia" or "von Matsch", who came to Valtellina during the 11th century from the homonymous valley in Val Venosta and later adopted the name of "Venosta" due to their area of origin.